 Sleeping Queens

 Have you played Sleeping Queens?
-This is a fun card game for kids that takes twists and turns along the way.
-Did you know this game was created by a six-year-old?
+This is a fun card game for kids that takes twists and turns.
+Did you know a six-year-old created this game?

 Rummikub